albertvillanova/albertvillanova.github.io/README.md

 Note: you may want to remove example blog posts from the `_posts`,  `_notebooks` or `_word` folders (but leave them empty, don't delete these folders) if you don't want these blog posts to appear on your site.

 Please use the [nbdev & blogging channel](https://forums.fast.ai/c/fastai-users/nbdev/48) in the fastai forums for any questions or feature requests.

+## Subdirectories

+Note that files contained in a subdirectory inside:
+- _posts: they are rendered as if outside of the subdirectory; the subdirectory does not appear in the post URL
+- _notebooks: they are ignored; only files outside subdirectories are rendered

+For the moment, to get the post URL under a specific subdirectory, use the `category` keyword in its front matter.